Macrometacorp/docs/docs/graphs/graph-tasks/manage-graph-vertices.md

 ## Add a Vertex Collection

-These instructions provide several methods of adding vertex collections to a graph.
+These instructions provide several methods of adding a vertex collection to a graph.

 <Tabs groupId="operating-systems5">
 <TabItem value="console" label="Web Console">